What is Silicone Render?

 - Silicone is easy to apply – Where other renders have a painting stage, thin coats can be done in just a few hours on a properly prepared wall.
 Despite a slightly higher cost, your job will be done in much less time than a traditional render.

 - Above all else, silicone looks great!
 It leaves the property looking like a new house.

-Silicone render is slightly more expensive than acrylic, but the extra cost is really worth it because you get a much better performance.
+Silicone Render is slightly more expensive than Acrylic Render, but the extra cost is really worth it because you get a much better performance.
 You can find our current prices on the website, but you may be surprised at how inexpensive it works out once you have factored in the savings you will make with a thin coat render.

-How much silicone render do you need for a typical house?
+How much thin coat render do you need for a typical house?